Synchrotron instrumentation for structural biology beamlines at PETRA III

-Major projects in 2012: All three beamlines reached regular user operation.
+Recent major projects: All three beamlines reached regular user operation.
 In preparation for this, it was necessary to install and commission adaptive focusing optics at all beamlines, develop a multi-degree-of-freedom heavy-duty detector stage for the large-area pixel detectors at the MX beamlines (P13 instrument installed) and to develop and install white beam X-ray monitor systems for all beamlines.
 A cryogenic supply system for the beamline endstations has been installed and is in operation and a two-floor control hutch area with computing infrastructure was set-up in order to allow beamline control and users to perform experiments in a comfortable manner.

 Multilayer optics: An ongoing in-house development is the construction of a double multilayer monochromator that is intended to boost the flux density at the P12 SAXS beamline – this enables time-resolved solution scattering experiments in the microsecond range.
 This instrument has been further developed from a prototype installed at a beamline of the former DORIS storage ring that can preserve the highly increased coherence of the radiation delivered by the PETRA III synchrotron.
 We are also working on the development of downstream experimental instrumentation with the level of synchronisation necessary for dynamic measurements.